-For this reason Roberto Ghezzi’s work is essential and crazy, it’s a combination to the method and the vision of cathartic ritual of the immersion.
-At the same time, his project is able to take back to the origin of human race and the Earth and heralds own inexorable faith as destroyers.
+For this reason Roberto Ghezzi’s work is essential and crazy at the same time.
+His work applies a rigorous method to the cathartic ritual of immersion.
+His project goes back to the origin of the human race and even that of Earth itself.

-The Naturografie are the result of sedimentation of debris that stratify on the canvas when it has been immersed in seas, rivers, lakes, rice fields and springs.
-The outcome of this work on the fabrics’ area are pictures that the artist fixed in time and the paintings don’t declaim but they testify.
-No lyricism, no creative impulse: a portion of physic world, dirty and alive, the Earth’s fluid taken by sweetness.
+The Naturografie are the result of the sedimentation of debris that stratifies on the canvas after they have been immersed in seas, rivers, lakes, rice fields and springs.
+The outcome is a picture on fabric that the artist has fixed over time.
+Even though the paintings don’t make a specific statement, they are a testament to nature and time.
+Here, a portion of the physical world is shown as it is, dirty and alive, and devoid of lyricism or guile.

-He was born in Cortona and he grew up in the sculpture’s studio of his grand-father.
-It is famous for his artistic research closely with wilderness.
+He was born in Cortona and grew up in the sculpture studio of his grandfather.
+He is known for his artistic research of the natural environment.

-Roberto Ghezzi installed his first naturografia in the 2000.
-Today the naturografie are in Italy, Alaska, France, Switzerland, Iceland, South Africa, Tunisia and Lofoten Islands in Norway.
+Roberto Ghezzi installed his first naturography in 2000.
+Today there are naturographies in Italy, Alaska, France, Switzerland, Iceland, South Africa, Tunisia and on the Lofoten Islands in Norway.

-He lives and works in Perugia.
-His projects moves in many directions: from soundtracks to sound design, from the musician’s activity – with his electroacoustic Eezu project – to realization of sound installations and sound art.
+Lives and works in Perugia.
+His projects have taken him in many directions: from soundtracks to sound design, from playing with his electro-acoustic project Eezu, to sound art and the creation of sound installations.

-He always fascinated by the union of music and pictures.
-He starts his artistic career in this direction; his research is influenced by the introspective vision and tireless inspiration towards the nature, as prerequisite for the harmony.
+He has always been fascinated by the interplay of music and pictures and started his artistic career in this vein.
+His research is influenced by an introspective vision and his unwavering inspiration by nature, which he considers a prerequisite for harmony.